The XMM Cluster Survey analysis of the SDSS DR8 redMaPPer Catalogue: Implications for scatter, selection bias, and isotropy in cluster scaling relations: Scaling relations derived from the SDSSRM-XCS samples

 \section{Scaling relations derived from the SDSSRM-XCS samples}

-In this section we present the scaling relations derived from some of the SDSSRM-XCS samples described in Section~\ref{sec:cosmosample} and Table~\ref{tab:analysissamples}.
+In this section, we present the scaling relations derived from some of the SDSSRM-XCS samples described in Section~\ref{sec:cosmosample} and Table~\ref{tab:analysissamples}.
 In Sections~\ref{sec:ltrelation} and~\ref{sec:xray_richness}, we focus on the sample with the most robustly measured X-ray properties and that is restricted to the RM volume limited redshift range i.e., the SDSSRM-XCS$_{T_{X},vol}$ cluster sample (see Sect.~\ref{sec:cosmosample}).
 In Section~\ref{sec:alldatarelations} we present fits to samples with less conservative cuts, to explore the relative importance of sample size over measurement accuracy.
 Fits to the scaling relations were performed in log space using the R package LInear Regression in Astronomy ({\sc lira}\footnote{{\sc lira} is available as an R package from https://cran.r-project.org/web/packages/lira/index.html}), fully described in \cite{LIRA}.
+Formally, scaling relations are fitted with a power-law of the form

+where ${\rm var}(\epsilon)=\sigma^{2}_{Y|Z}$ and $Z$ is the intrinsic cluster property.
+For simplicity, throughout, the scaling relations are denoted by the cluster properties in question and the scatter given by $\sigma$ (for example, see Equ~\ref{equ:lt}).
 For these analyses we used core-included temperatures and soft band luminosities within $r_{\rm 500c}$ unless otherwise stated.
 Temperature and luminosities estimated in this way are denoted $T_{X}^{r500}$ and $L_{X,52}^{r500}$ respectively.